wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package-setup.md

 ## 1. Download and install the open-source R software

 To begin, install R on your machine from the R project website, [www.r-project.org](https://www.r-project.org?azure-portal=true).
-When you get to the R project site, you will be prompted to choose a Comprehensive R Archive Network (CRAN) mirror.
+When you get to the R project site, you'll be prompted to choose a Comprehensive R Archive Network (CRAN) mirror.
 The Comprehensive R Archive Network, or CRAN, is a network of servers distributed around the world used to distribute R software and packages.

 Select the CRAN mirror link.
-Do not choose a mirror that is close to you geographically: instead, select the cloud mirror, which automatically detects the optimal mirror for you.
+Don't choose a mirror that is close to you geographically: instead, select the cloud mirror, which automatically detects the optimal mirror for you.
 After  you have chosen the cloud mirror, download R.

 ![Install R](../media/get-r.png)

 ## 2. Download and install the RStudio Desktop IDE

-You can analyze data using the installed R software, but you also have the option of downloading an integrated development environment (IDE) to improve your programming experience.
-IDEs provide useful features such as code auto-complete, syntax checks, and viewing panels that are not available with a plain text notepad.
+You can analyze data using the installed R software, but you also have the option of downloading an integrated development environment (IDE) to improve you aren't available with a plain text notepad.

 RStudio Desktop is the recommended IDE for R. You can download RStudio from the RStudio website,[www.rstudio.com](https://www.rstudio.com?azure-portal=true).
 RStudio is updated a couple of times a year, and when a new version is available, RStudio will let you know.
 Upgrade regularly to take advantage of the latest features.